lelouedec/PhD_3DPerception/README.md

 You can find the code for PointNet on my other repository : https://github.com/lelouedec/3DNetworksPytorch For SegNet you can find a pytorch model here : https://github.com/trypag/pytorch-unet-segnet

+## BMVC 2021 : Gaussian map predictions for 3D surfacefeature localisation and counting

+In the BMVC2021 folder, you will in due time the code for the main parts of the paper published and presented this year at BMVC 2021.